Opossum with severe trap injury.

 More on why trapping is not the answer

 While it's easy to think, if you can get rid of the animal, you'll get rid of the problem, that's just not the case.

 When animals are removed, new individuals from the surrounding area move into the vacant habitat.
-It's a costly, never-ending battle - an outdated practice that serves only the commercial trapper who profits from repeat business.
+Trapping is an outdated practice that serves only the commercial trapper who profits from repeat business.